JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7985 days**.

-And here is a just a random fact -  **The first female guest host of Saturday Night Live was actress Candace Bergen**.
+And here is a just a random fact -  **No piece of paper can be folded in half more than 7 times**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)